The Rescuers Down Under

 Parents Need to Know

-Parents need to know that young environmentalists will love the anti-poaching message and the animated rainforest, and the brilliant scenery and a funny albatross will interest most youngsters, but there are still some scary moments that parents should be aware of: Cody is threatened with death-by-crocodile twice, McLeach is swept over a falls (to his death).
+Parents need to know that The Rescuers Down Under is a 1990 sequel to The Rescuers.
+Young environmentalists will love the anti-poaching message and the animated rainforest, and the brilliant scenery and a funny albatross will interest most youngsters, but there are still some scary moments that parents should be aware of: Cody is threatened with death-by-crocodile twice and McLeach is swept over a falls (to his death).
 McLeach fakes the boy's death and imprisons him in an abandoned mine.
 Cody, his eagle friend, and her eggs spend most of the film in jeopardy.
+There is lots of peril.
+A doctor almost uses a chainsaw as a medical tool.
+Despite the scares there are positive messages about courage and teamwork.

 What's the story?